jfwalker/SiteSpecificLogLikelihood/README.md

 and pxrmt can be found

-To run the program adjust the config.test file as necessary and run: '''perl MGWE_Calc.pl config.test'''
+To run the program adjust the config.test file as necessary and run: '''perl MGWE_Calc.pl ExampleMGWE.config'''